Music Producer: Job Description & Career Info

 Career and Economic Outlook

-The U.S. Bureau of Labor Statistics (BLS) expected jobs for music directors and composers to grow at the near-average rate of 10% from 2010-2020 (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) expected jobs for music directors and composers to grow at the slower-than-average rate of 5% from 2012-2022 (www.bls.gov).
 Competition among prospective producers is expected to be strong; those with above-average talent should have the best job prospects.
-In 2012, the BLS reported that the mean annual salary of music directors and composers, including producers, was $53,420.
+In 2013, the BLS reported that the mean annual salary of music directors and composers, including producers, was $54,560.

 Related to Music Producer: Job Description & Career Info

 - Recently Updated

 Learn about what a music video producer does.
 Explore the profession by finding out the training and skills requirements,...

 For the past three months, Education-Portal.com's Education Insider has been tracking the experience of a semi-professional...